FANUC Inline Measurement Program

 Description

-You trigger Mech-Metrics from the robot side to perform measurement using Mech-MSR and return the measurement results to Mech-Metrics.
+The robot triggers Mech-Metrics to perform measurement using Mech-MSR and return the measurement results to Mech-Metrics.

 File path